SeriousOldMan/Simulator-Controller/Documentation/Classes Reference.md

 ***

 ## [Abstract Singleton] ButtonBox extends [ConfigurationItem](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Classes-Reference#abstract-configurationitem-classesahk) ([Simulator Controller.ahk](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Sources/Controller/Simulator%20Controller.ahk))
 The single instance of this class will implement a visual representation of your hardware controller.
-Althoug the Simulator Controller will provide complete functionality even without a visual representation, it is much more fun, to get a visual feedback.
-A subclass of *ButtonBox* must use the [Gui capabilities](https://www.autohotkey.com/docs/commands/Gui.htm) of the AutoHotkey language, to implement the visuals.
+Althoug the Simulator Controller will provide complete functionality even without a visual representation, it is much more fun to see what happens.
+A subclass of *ButtonBox* must use the [Gui capabilities](https://www.autohotkey.com/docs/commands/Gui.htm) of the AutoHotkey language to implement the graphical representation.
 See [this simple example](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Sources/Controller/Plugins/ButtonBox%20Plugin.ahk) for reference.

 ### Public Properties